Effective regions and kernels in continuous sparse regularisation, with application to sketched mixtures: Sketching mixture models via continuous sparse regression

-where $\Param$ is a compact subset of $\R^d$.
 Here, $\templatedensity$ is a probability density function on $\R^d$ called the \textit{template distribution}.
 Popular instances include mixtures of Gaussians with fixed and known covariance, or mixtures of Laplace distributions.
 More generally, our proposed framework will also encompass mixtures of any distribution with known characteristic function, such as mixtures of stable distributions for instance.

 From a non-parametric statistics perspective, estimating a mixture model amounts to estimate the density~$\targetdensity$, which can be done via kernel density estimation ({\it i.e.,} smoothing the empirical sample distribution), namely